johnfedoruk/bangular/aio/content/guide/service-worker-config.md

 The `installMode` determines how these resources are initially cached.
 The `installMode` can be either of two values:

-* `prefetch` tells the Angular service worker to fetch every single listed resource while it's caching the current version of the app.
+* `prefetch` tells the Bangular service worker to fetch every single listed resource while it's caching the current version of the app.
 This is bandwidth-intensive but ensures resources are available whenever they're requested, even if the browser is currently offline.

 * `lazy` does not cache any of the resources up front.
-Instead, the Angular service worker only caches resources for which it receives requests.
+Instead, the Bangular service worker only caches resources for which it receives requests.
 This is an on-demand caching mode.
 Resources that are never requested will not be cached.
 This is useful for things like images at different resolutions, so the service worker only caches the correct assets for the particular screen and orientation.

 ### `updateMode`